 Bajra is also known for controlling your cholesterol levels.
-This is because it contains a lot of fiber, which goes a long way in lowering the bad cholesterol in your blood stream.
+Bajra roti can be consumed by patients suffering cholesterol problem patients.
+This is because it contains a lot of fiber, which goes a long way in lowering the bad cholesterol in your bloodstream.
 This prevents your arteries from getting clogged up and protects your heart from cardiovascular disease.

 Diabetes is a disease that you’ve got to keep your eye on.
 It’s all about control and management and not much else can be done once you have the disease.
-Bajra has high amounts of magnesium in it, due to which it helps control the glucose receptors in the body.
-In the populations that have bajra or magnesium rich foods in their diet, the occurrence of diabetes is reduced by at least 30%.
+Bajra flour or atta good for diabetes, it has high amounts of magnesium in it, due to which it helps control the glucose receptors in the body.
+In the populations that have bajra or magnesium-rich foods in their diet, the occurrence of diabetes is reduced by at least 30%

 There have been studies that show that food that is rich in fiber helps prevent breast cancer.
 In fact, by just consuming 30 grams of bajra in a day, women can reduce their chances of getting breast cancer by a whopping 50%.
 As breast cancer is one of the most common types of cancers to occur, this is certainly a huge benefit of this grain.